deepakkrishnamoorthy/BoSM-Code/README.md

 3. Set the number of models to be trained in the second **for** loop statement.
 4. For ex- if there are totally 600 training segments and you need to train about 60 sequential models with this training data, then the value of "i" in the first for loop will be 60 (for i = 1:60) and value of j will be 10 (for j = 1:10).
 5. The above step will 10 segments per batch from the whole training/testing data to built the model.
 Based on this, about 60 submodels will be trained.
 The command to normalize the data is also provided in the code.

-6. Once this step is completed, change the numCls (number of classes) variable to 60, since 60 sequential models has to be built to form the final vectorial representation, which conveys that the dimension of training/testing matrices will be 60.
-7. Once the data is ready (check featMain variable for correctness), add the downlaoded HMM tool folder under MATLAB Directory and run the for loop to train the models and obtain the attributes and save them.
+6. Once the data is ready (check featMain variable for correctness), add the downlaoded HMM tool folder under MATLAB Directory and run the for loop to train the models and obtain the attributes and save them.
 Link for HMM tool - https://github.com/gabrielhuang/murphy-hmm

 # Step 3: